lynnfaraday/aresmush.com/_root/tutorials/code/database.md

     char = Character.find_one_by_name("Bob")
     Demographics.set_group(char, "Faction", "Navy")

-> **Important:** Do not attempt to change database properties just by updating the object (e.g. `char.name = "Harry"`)  This changes the property on the **object** but does not actually update the database.
+> <i class="fa fa-exclamation-triangle"></i> **Important:** Do not attempt to change database properties just by updating the object (e.g. `char.name = "Harry"`)  This changes the property on the **object** but does not actually update the database.
 You can legitimately use this method to change multiple properties as a batch, but you have to do `char.save` at the end to commit the changes to the database.

 ## Finder Helpers